Interlaced video: History

-In 1930, German Telefunken engineer Fritz Schröter first formulated and patented the concept of breaking a single video frame into interlaced lines.
-In the USA, RCA engineer Randall C. Ballard patented the same idea in 1932.
+In 1930, German Telefunken engineer Fritz Schröter first formulated and patented the concept of breaking a single image frame into successive interlaced lines, based on his earlier experiments with phototelegraphy.
+In the US, RCA engineer Randall C. Ballard patented the same idea in 1932, initially for the purpose of reformatting sound film to television rather than for the transmission of live images.
 Commercial implementation began in 1934 as cathode-ray tube screens became brighter, increasing the level of flicker caused by progressive (sequential) scanning.

 In 1936, when the UK was setting analog standards, early thermionic valve based CRT drive electronics could only scan at around 200 lines in 1/50 of a second (i.e. approximately a 10 kHz repetition rate for the sawtooth horizontal deflection waveform).
 Using interlace, a pair of 202.5-line fields could be superimposed to become a sharper 405 line frame (with around 377 used for the actual image, and yet fewer visible within the screen bezel; in modern parlance, the standard would be "377i").
 The vertical scan frequency remained 50 Hz, but visible detail was noticeably improved.
 As a result, this system supplanted John Logie Baird's 240 line mechanical progressive scan system that was also being trialled at the time.